debezium/debezium-design-documents/gsoc/2026/siddhantcvdi/proposal.md

 ### Getting Old and New Pages
 To produce before/after row values, the connector needs the state before the transaction and the state after.The new state is always the current WAL frame.
 The old state comes from one of two places:
-1. Page modified for first time: Get the old state from from .db file at offset (pageNumber - 1) × pageSize.
+1. Page modified for first time: Get the old state from .db file at offset `(pageNumber - 1) × pageSize`.
 2. Page modified again (already in WAL): Get old state from previous WAL frame for that page (from page cache)

 The connector maintains a page cache `Map<pageNumber, lastFrameData`  which is its in-memory record of what each page looked like after the last transaction it processed.
 It is updated after every transaction and provides an O(1) lookup for the old state of any subsequent write to the same page.
 Without this cache, the connector would need to scan the entire WAL file from the beginning on every change to find the previous version of a page.